-Instead of posting a tidy quote this Martin Luther King, Jr. Day, I’m asking fellow white folks to join me in taking the time to listen, learn, watch, and read what his words were all about–even if it makes us uncomfortable, especially if it makes us uncomfortable–then use that information to be the kind of ally who takes action to break down the systematic racism that is in place.
+Instead of posting a tidy quote this Martin Luther King, Jr. Day and then re-posting it sometime during Black History Month, I’m asking fellow white folks to join me in taking the time to listen, learn, watch, and read what his words were all about–even if it makes us uncomfortable, especially if it makes us uncomfortable–then use that information to be the kind of ally who takes action to break down the systemic racism that is in place.

 (This isn’t a complete or perfect list, but I’m trying.
 If we don’t at least start somewhere, the change that is needed cannot happen.)